xeroc/piston-cli/README.md

 If `--author` is not provided, the *default* author as defined with `piston set author` will be taken.
 Further options are: `--limit`.

+### Transfer Steem

+STEEM can be transfered via

+    piston transfer receipient "100.000 STEEM"

+If `--author` is not provided, the *default* account as defined with `piston set author` will be taken.

+### Powerup/Powerdown

+You can powerup/down your account with piston using:

+    piston powerup "100 STEEM"
+    piston powerdown "10000 VESTS"

+If `--author`/`--to` are not provided, the *default* account as defined with `piston set author` will be taken.